-GOAL: To reduce conflict (loss of livestock and retaliatory killings of lions) and promote co-existence between humans and carnivores
+GOAL: To reduce human-wildlife conflict (loss of livestock and retaliatory killings of lions) and promote co-existence between people and carnivores

-ACTIONS: Construction of ‘Smart Bomas’, a cost-effective approach to protecting livestock from predation at night
+ACTIONS: Constructing predator-proof bomas, including smart bomas, which are a cost-effective approach to protecting livestock from predation at night

 Predator-proof bomas have been constructed across five different community-managed group ranch areas adjacent to Kenya’s famous Amboseli National Park.
 The process is based on a cost-sharing approach, whereby communities also contribute towards the cost of the materials needed for strengthening their traditional thorn enclosures (bomas) while also providing labour to help with construction.
 Demand is high and priority is given to individuals in the areas of highest predator conflict.
 To assist further, a natural thorn barrier can be planted outside and the old pre-existing thorns used to protect the boma fence from cattle damaging the boma from the inside.